 I prefer this cake all by itself, dusted with just a little powdered sugar.
 And any leftovers are great toasted with a little salted butter on top.

-This cake is great when paired with a cup of coffee or bourbon… or both!
-It really is magic!
+This cake is also great when paired with a cup of coffee or bourbon… or both!
+Even a nice cocktail like this Smoked Old fashioned for a nicer dessert option (don’t forget a dollop of vanilla ice cream on top!)

 I hope you see, smell and taste all the magic in this delicious cake for yourself.